-The Electric Vehicle Transition: Is South Africa ready?
+The Electric Vehicle Transition - Is South Africa ready?

-Submitted by: MyPressportal Team
+Written by: MyPressportal Team Save to Instapaper

 As electric vehicles (EVs) grow in popularity globally, they made less than 1% of vehicles purchased in South Africa in 2022.
 If the country is looking to match its target of net zero carbon emissions by 2050, that percentage must rise - and quickly.